AMID Logo

 • If you pack items into used boxes, erase all the previous labels.
 Pay extreme attention to dangerous goods labels.

-Commodities that are subject to special U.S. export regulations:
+Commodities under special U.S. export regulations:

 • Items could affect national security, nonproliferation, foreign policy, or human rights.
 The Export Administration Regulations (EAR) and the Commerce Control List (CCL) control these items.
 The EAR and CCL classify items by their Export Control Classification Number (ECCN) and assign them a reason for control.